 • Casino Cruises: The “Big M Casino” operates cruise ships that offer gambling once in international waters, providing an alternative for casino gaming enthusiasts.

-• Daily Fantasy Sports (DFS): DFS operates in a legal gray area; while not explicitly legal or illegal, major DFS operators accept players from South Carolina.
+• Daily Fantasy Sports (DFS): DFS operates in a legal gray area; while not explicitly legal, major DFS operators accept players from South Carolina.

 Not Legal in South Carolina: